Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 Each weapon has a mastery property, which is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.
 The properties are defined below.

+### Parts of a Mastery Property

+The description of a Mastery property includes the following sections, presented after the Mastery property name:

+***Prerequisite.*** The weapon must meet any prerequisites specified in the Mastery property to be eligible for its use, unless a special feature overrides this requirement.

+***Cost.*** Some Mastery properties specify a cost, indicating the type of action required to activate or use the property.

 ## Changing a Weapon's Mastery Property

 This homebrew rule reinstates a mechanic initially introduced in *Unearthed Arcana 2023 Playtest 7*, which allowed classes with the Weapon Mastery feature to change a weapon's Mastery property to another eligible one.